Aryetis/SoulHunterGDP18/Readme.md

-# Game jam developped for GameDevParty14
+# Phase Terminale / Soul Hunter

 Multiplayer game, Top down 3 players controllers required ! (you can play with fewer players by pressing the "Space" key during the "Controller Attribution" / "Press Start" scene)